 Marketers rely on real testimonials, robust data and credible before-and-after photos.

-- PhalloGauge Penis Extender.
-This extender is probably the best penis extender on the market simply because it this product has been proven to work, and it 100% not harmful.
+- PhalloGauge.
+This penis extender is probably the best one on the market simply because it this product has been proven to work, and it 100% not harmful.

 - SizeDoctor Extender.
 Because the SizeDoctor draws blood into the penis, making it swell, this extender can sometimes used to treat erectile dysfunction.
 A vacuum extender can make a penis look longer temporarily.
 But using the SizeDoctor too often or too long can damage sensitive tissue in the penis, leading to less firm boners.